sinancsoysal/letMeIn-reactts/README.md

 ## LetMeIn Password Manager

-letMeIn is an password management application where you can store your passwords securely and generate strong passwords.
+letMeIn is a password management application where you can store your passwords securely and generate strong passwords.

 ## Features